wbamberg/idl-reference/docs/amIWebInstaller.md

 <tr>
 <td></td>
-<td>aMimetype
-        The mimetype for the add-ons
+<td>aOriginator
+        If not e10s, the window installing the add-ons, otherwise the
+        browser installing the add-ons.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
+<td>aReferer
-        The mimetype for the add-ons
+        The URI for the webpage installing the add-ons
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
+<td>aUris
-        The mimetype for the add-ons
+        The URIs of add-ons to be installed
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
+<td>aHashes
-        The mimetype for the add-ons
+        The hashes for the add-ons to be installed
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
+<td>aNames
-        The mimetype for the add-ons
+        The names for the add-ons to be installed
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
+<td>aIcons
-        The mimetype for the add-ons
+        The icons for the add-ons to be installed
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
-        The mimetype for the add-ons
+<td>aCallback
+        An optional callback to notify about installation success and
+        failure
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aMimetype
-        The mimetype for the add-ons
+<td>aInstallCount
+        An optional argument including the number of add-ons to install
 </td>
 </tr>